Surfing med barn Stadlandet

 Climbing and via ferrata

 Nordfjord is a paradise for those who want to challenge themselves at height.
-Here you’ll find options for all levels – from indoor bouldering gyms and high-ropes parks with zipline, to spectacular via ferrata routes for the more adventurous.
-Many of the facilities offer options specially adapted for children and young people.
+Here you’ll find options for all levels – from indoor bouldering gyms and high-ropes parks with zip lines, to spectacular via ferrata routes for the more adventurous.
+Many of the facilities offer activities specially adapted for children and young people.

-Hydlaparken in Stryn is a high-ropes park with 7 climbing courses, 11 ziplines and 58 obstacles – with easy children’s courses, family courses and tougher challenges for the oldest.
 Trivselshallen in Sandane has one of the largest climbing walls in Western Norway, well suited for children.
-Hamna Aktivitetssenter in Nordfjordeid is an indoor bouldering gym perfect for children and young people.
+Hamna Activity Centre in Nordfjordeid is an indoor bouldering gym with a Viking theme, perfect for children and young people.

-For the older children, Via Ferrata Loen is a spectacular alternative.
+For older children, Via Ferrata Loen is a spectacular option.
 The age limit is 12 years for Via Ferrata Classic (minimum weight 40 kg).
 If you want one of the most epic climbing experiences in Western Norway, Hornelen Via Ferrata in Bremanger is the answer.

 Loen Skylift and Loen Play

 Loen is one of the most visited places in Nordfjord – and with good reason.
-Here you’ll find several attractions gathered in one place, from the very youngest to those who want an adrenaline rush.
+Here you’ll find several attractions gathered in one place, from the very youngest to those looking for an adrenaline rush.
 A visit to Loen can easily fill a whole family day.

 Loen Skylift takes you from fjord to mountain in just five minutes – an experience the whole family will remember.
-Up on Mount Hoven, a panorama over Nordfjord opens up that is hard to describe.
-Down by the fjord you’ll find Loen Play, an indoor activity park with play and fun adapted for children from 1 to 12 years – a perfect choice on rainy days.
+Up on Mount Hoven, a panorama over Nordfjord opens up that’s hard to describe.
+Down by the fjord you’ll find Loen Play, an indoor activity park with play and fun tailored for children from 1 to 12 years – a perfect choice on rainy days.

 Via Ferrata Loen / © Sverre Hjørnevik